 - Award Value: up to $400

-- one award in each of the four KAHS graduate fields of study: Integrative Physiology of Exercise, Neuroscience and Biomechanics, Health and Fitness Behaviours and Socio-Cultural and Policy Studies in Sport and Physical Activity
+- one award will be given in each of the four KAHS graduate fields of study: Integrative Physiology of Exercise, Neuroscience and Biomechanics, Health and Fitness Behaviours and Socio-Cultural and Policy Studies in Sport and Physical Activity

 To be eligible to apply:

-- Applicants must be registered full-time graduate students in the Graduate Program in Kinesiology and Health Science, in the 2nd year of MA, MSc or in the PhD program, with a minimum grade point average of 7.5 (B+).
+- The applicant must be registered full-time graduate students in the Graduate Program in Kinesiology and Health Science, in 2nd year of MA/MSc or PhD program, with a minimum grade point average of 7.5 (B+).

 - The applicant must be 1st author on a conference submission.